-Leaders are the commanders of the "battles" of a Medieval army, one of whom will generally be the overall commander of the entire host.
-Any given Leader will have a set of units which they may activate - the units in their battle, or, for the overall commander, any unit in the army.
+Leaders are the commanders of the "battles" (in Medieval terms, now passing from use) or "wings" of an army, one of whom will generally be the overall commander of the entire host.
+Any given Leader will have a set of units which they may activate - the units in their battle/wing, or, for the overall commander, any unit in the army.